Shantigarbha Warren — Core Team and Co-Lead Trainer

 Selda has various experiences with children as an English as a Second Language Teacher for 10 years in Turkey, as a coordinator and administrator of Bookstart in Manchester for 6 years, and as an Information Governance Officer for Children and Families for the past 5 years.
 She has designed and led playful learning activities for children and families in private schools in Turkey, in libraries, in various community spaces and as a mother of two (who are now teenagers).

-Selda is training with Shantigarbha and Gesine in the Year Training 2016-2017.
-For the past two years, she has been practicing and sharing NVC with a passion locally in Manchester and internationally on online platforms.
+Selda trained with Shantigarbha and Gesine on their Year Training in 2016-2017.
+For the past three years, she has been practicing and sharing NVC with a passion locally in Manchester and internationally on online platforms.

 Mahesh — Catering